alexantr/filemanager/README.md

 Copy filemanager.php to your website and open it on browser (e.g. http://yoursite/any_path/filemanager.php).

+Default username/password: admin/admin
+Please set your own username and password in $auth_users before use.

-To enable Authentication set $use_auth to true and set users in $auth_users.
+To enable/disable authentication set $use_auth to true or false.

 ## Languages